Meagherq/apim-lab-terraform/apim-lab/3-addingApis/apimanagement-3-2.md

 ## Import API using OpenAPI in Terraform

-API definitions can also be importanted into Terraform using an Open API specification link and a service url.
+API definitions can also be imported into Terraform using an Open API specification link and a service url.

 - In the root main.tf file, uncomment the code definitions containing the Calculator API using a link to it's publicly available Open API specification.